I work with women to ignite their inner spark, reclaim their gorgeous bodies and unleash their radiant essence.

 - I’m also a Leadership Coach at global coaching consultancy Talking Talent.
 In this role I support organisations to progress their talented women, and I work with women to meet motherhood and leadership transitions with ease and grace

 - I started my professional working life as a corporate lawyer.
 I left when I just couldn’t take the Sunday night comedown anymore, and spent the next several years searching for this, my dream career

 - Eating a ripe, fragrant, plump Australian mango with juice running down my fingers is my idea of heaven

 - Happiness right now is walking in the bushlands near our house with my partner next to me and baby girl strapped to my chest

 - My primary school captain campaign slogan was ‘With Jess you’ll be Heading in the right direction’.
 How’s that for prophecy?! 🙂

 - I’m a total magpie when it comes to collecting beautiful big statement necklaces

-- I’m an unlikely marathoner having recently completed the London marathon to raise money for Beat, an eating disorder charity
+- I’m an unlikely marathoner having completed the London marathon to raise money for Beat, an eating disorder charity